Hire-Mark/alma-linux/README.md

 ```

 🧠 Recommended Workflow
-    Provision a fresh AlmaLinux VPS
+    - Provision a fresh AlmaLinux VPS
-    Run the harden.sh script remotely as root
+    - Run the harden.sh script remotely as root
-    SSH in using password and randomized port
+    - SSH in using password and randomized port
-    Run the harden-ssh.sh script to install your public key and disable password login
+    * Optional: Run the harden-ssh.sh script to install your public key and disable password login
-    Run the setup-alias.sh script locally to create a shortcut for future access
+    * Optional: Run the setup-alias.sh script locally to create a shortcut for future access

 📌 Notes
-    All scripts are modular and safe to run independently
+    - All scripts are modular and safe to run independently
-    No secrets or sensitive data are stored in this repo
+    - No secrets or sensitive data are stored in this repo
-    You can customize identity files, alias formats, and SSH options as needed
+    - You can customize identity files, alias formats, and SSH options as needed

 🔗 Learn More
 Created by Mark Hart — technical architect focused on secure, scalable infrastructure automation.